Kumano Ancient Trail

 • Meal Breakfast, Dinner

 Starting from Takahara, we continue eastwards along the Nakahechi pilgrimage trail.
-Along the path we pass small jizo bodhisattva statues, placed there by locals to protect travellers.
-There are also the sites of old cha-ya (tea houses), which provided rest to pilgrims right up until the early 20th century.
+Along the path we pass small jizō bodhisattva statues, placed there by locals to protect travellers.
+There are also the sites of old teahouses, which provided rest to pilgrims right up until the early 20th century.
 We descend to the village of Chikatsuyu and our accommodation for tonight.
-We stay in the friendly guest house run by local couple Mr and Mrs Kinoshita.
-A former company-worker in the coastal town of Tanabe, Kinoshita-san moved to his home village to set up the popular guesthouse.
+We stay in a lovely guest house run by a friendly local couple, with their own natural hot-spring baths.
+In the evening, the dinner menu might include their delicious takikomi gohan (a flavoured rice dish steamed with vegetables), freshly caught fish, and tempura.
+After dinner, a local shamisen music group will treat us to a private performance in the lovely setting of our Chikatsuyu branch office.
+Enjoy this rare opportunity for a close-up experience of Japanese musical tradition.

 • Day